dtr-org/unit-e/doc/developer-notes.md

     parsers and formatters hard-code handling decimal numbers as floating point values, resulting in potential loss of precision.
 This is unacceptable for monetary values. **Always** use `AmountFromValue` and `ValueFromAmount` when inputting or outputting monetary values.
-The only exceptions to this are `prioritisetransaction` and `getblocktemplate` because their interface
-    is specified as-is in BIP22.
+The only exceptions to this is `prioritisetransaction` because their interface is specified as-is in BIP22.

 - Missing arguments and 'null' should be treated the same: as default values.
 If there is no default value, both cases should fail in the same way.
 The easiest way to follow this